Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 | BEACON  | Radar receives and displays signals from ground or airborne beacon transponders for navigation.                                                                                                              |
 | TV      | Not used with DSCG.
 De-tunes [AIM-7](../../../stores/air_to_air/aim_7.md) if selected, preventing Sparrows from guiding.                                                                                     |

+> 💡 Beacons are currently not implemented in DCS and thus can't be used

 [See Mode Knob Section for more details](../../../systems/radar/interface.md#radar-modes-mode)

 ### Skin Track Light